Glebastis/torch.transformer/README.md

 This implementation has multi-head self-attention and positional encoding

-which gives the nn the structure of sequence.
+which gives the nn understanding of the structure of sequence.